OpenTelemetry Zap [otelzap]: Golang Logging Bridge Setup & Examples

 }

-You can also use sugared logger API in a similar way:
+You can also use the sugared logger API for a more relaxed, printf-style interface:

 go